 Scenario 1: CES receives 5 HCVs for non-elderly individuals.
 Based on the 2019 Point in Time results, homeless households were distributed throughout Orange County's Service Planning Areas as follows: 40% North, 49% Central, and 11% South.
 Therefore, the vouchers will be designated as follows: 2 North Service Planning Area, 2 Central Service Planning Area, and 1 South Service Planning Area.
-Starting with the Top 10% list, sheltered individuals experiencing chronic homelessness with the longest lengths of homelessness are matched to these opportunities.
-If no sheltered matches are available, unsheltered individuals on the Top 10% list will be considered prior to considering matches on the master prioritization list.
-If no individuals experiencing condition experiencing homelessness with the longest lengths of homelessness with a permanent disabling condition experiencing homelessness with the longest lengths of homelessness will be considered by people without a permanent disabling condition with the longest lengths of homelessness.
+Individuals experiencing chronic homelessness with the longest lengths of homelessness are matched to these opportunities.
+If no individuals experiencing chronic homelessness are available, individuals with a permanent disabling condition experiencing homelessness with the longest lengths of homelessness will be considered followed by people without a permanent disabling condition with the longest lengths of homelessness.

 Scenario 2: A project-based PSH unit becomes available in the North Service Planning Area for a family.
-Sheltered families experiencing chronic homelessness with the longest length of homelessness from the North Service Planning Area are considered first for this opportunity.
-If no sheltered families experiencing chronic homelessness from the North Service Planning Area are available, unsheltered families experiencing chronic homelessness from the North Service Planning Area will be considered followed by sheltered families experiencing chronic homelessness from any Service Planning Area will be considered followed by families experiencing homelessness with a head of household with a permanent disabling condition from the North Service Planning Area, and then unsheltered families experiencing homelessness with a head of household with a permanent disabling condition from any Service Planning Area will be considered.
-Finally, families experiencing homelessness from the North Service Planning Area with the longest lengths of homelessness will be considered followed by families experiencing homelessness from any Service Planning Area.
+Families experiencing chronic homelessness with the longest length of homelessness from the North Service Planning Area are considered first for this opportunity.
+If no families experiencing chronic homelessness from the North Service Planning Area are available, families experiencing chronic homelessness from any Service Planning Area will be considered followed by families experiencing homelessness with a head of household with a permanent disabling condition from the North Service Planning Area, and then families experiencing homelessness with a head of household with a permanent disabling condition from any Service Planning Area will be considered.
+Finally, families experiencing homelessness will be considered followed by families experiencing homelessness from any Service Planning Area with the longest lengths of homelessness will be considered followed by families experiencing homelessness from any Service Planning Area with the longest lengths of homelessness will be considered followed by families experiencing homelessness from any Service Planning Area with the longest lengths of homelessness will be considered followed by families experiencing homelessness from any Service Planning Area.

 Scenario 3: An RRH opportunity becomes available for homeless individuals.
-Sheltered individuals from the Top 10% list with the longest lengths of homelessness are considered first for this opportunity.
-Then, unsheltered individuals from the Top 10% list with the longest length of homelessness will be considered before considering individuals on the master prioritization list.
 Individuals experiencing chronic homelessness with the longest lengths of homelessness are considered first for this opportunity.
 Then, individuals with a permanent disabling condition experiencing homelessness with the longest lengths of homelessness will be considered followed by people without a permanent disabling condition with the longest lengths of homelessness.